nbcrrolls/website/readme-wiki.rst

+.. contents:: Using mediawiki

 Set up wiki
 ------------

 #.
 Point browser to http://your.host.name/wiki and follow a set up link.

 #.
-A link opens the installation from  to fill in
+A link opens the installation form to fill in

    **Site config** ::